samuelsan/Carousel/README.md

 # Carousel - Interactive Storyline-Driven Game
-Carousel is a Web Application Game which follows the life of a young girl Iris on her adventures.
+Carousel is a web app game which follows the life of a young girl Iris on her adventures.
 Carousel was developed and programmed with Phaser.js, Ruby, and Javascript in Rails. <br/>
 <b>Website: </b> http://carouselgame.herokuapp.com <br/>
 <b>To Install: </b>	<br />
 2. Run bundle install	<br />